N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: -tilting torsion classes

 We will refer to Appendix~\ref{Ap2} for some generalities on $t$-structures.
 In particular in order to assure that any category introduced in this work has Hom sets we will suppose in the whole paper the following:

-\begin{numero} Given $\cE$ a \emph{projectively complete} category (i.e. additive category such that any idempotent splits) its derived category $D(\cE):=D(\cE,{\cE}x_{\rm max})$ (endowed with its maximal Quillen exact structure see Appendix~\ref{QES}) has Hom sets. \end{numero} In the following we will always suppose that $\cE$ is a projectively complete category.
+\numero{\bf Hypothesis HS}.
+Given $\cE$ a \emph{projectively complete} category (i.e., additive category such that any idempotent splits) its derived category $D(\cE):=D(\cE,{\cE}x_{\rm max})$ (endowed with its maximal Quillen exact structure see Appendix~\ref{QES}) has Hom sets.